Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Introduction

 \section{Introduction}

-One of the fundamental problems in statistics and machine learning is model selection, which attempts to select the most parsimonious model to fit the observed data from a list of candidate models.
-To address this problem, various model selection criteria have been proposed in the literature.
-Among them, two well-known criteria are the Akaike Information Criterion (AIC), proposed by \cite{akaike1973information}, and the Bayesian Information Criterion (BIC), introduced by \cite{schwarz1978estimating}.
-Under suitable conditions, AIC is known to lead to optimal prediction performance but tends to overestimate the model size; in comparison, BIC, which is derived as an asymptotic approximation to the log-marginal likelihood (a.k.a.~model evidence) under a Bayesian framework, is able to consistently identify the true model (the model with the smallest size that contains the true data-generating process) as the sample size grows to infinity under the frequentist perspective, a property known as model selection consistency.
-The validity of BIC in approximating the model evidence requires the considered candidate model to be non-singular, meaning that its Fisher information matrix needs to be invertible at the true model parameter so that the maximum likelihood estimator (MLE) enjoys the asymptotic normality property.
-However, in many practical applications, especially when the considered model is over-specified, the Fisher information matrix is non-invertible, a situation referred to as singular models.
-Here, an over-specified model means that this model contains the true model, but the number of parameters in the model exceeds that of the true model; an accompanying notion is an under-specified model, where the model does not contain the true model.
+Model selection is a fundamental problem in statistics and machine learning, which attempts to identify the most parsimonious model from a set of candidates to fit observed data.
+Various criteria have been proposed for this purpose, with the Akaike Information Criterion (AIC) \citep{akaike1973information} and the Bayesian Information Criterion (BIC) \citep{schwarz1978estimating} being two of the most widely used.
+Under suitable conditions, AIC is known to achieve optimal prediction performance but tends to overestimate the model size.
+In comparison, BIC, derived as an asymptotic approximation to the log-marginal likelihood (also known as model evidence) in a Bayesian framework, is consistent in selecting the true model (the smallest model containing the true data-generating process) as the sample size grows to infinity under the frequentist perspective.
+However, BIC’s validity relies on the candidate model being non-singular, meaning the Fisher information matrix is invertible at the true parameter, allowing the maximum likelihood estimator (MLE) to satisfy asymptotic normality.
+In many practical applications, especially for over-specified models, the Fisher information matrix may become non-invertible, resulting in singular models.
+In such cases, BIC's penalty term becomes overly stringent.
+Here, an over-specified model refers to a model that contains the true model but includes more parameters, while an under-specified model excludes the true model.